-Author has written 56 stories for Mega Man, Tokyo Mew Mew, Shaman King, Sailor Moon, Sonic the Hedgehog, Lord of the Rings, Harry Potter, Pokémon, Avengers, Thor, Marvel, RWBY, X-Men: The Movie, and Game of Thrones.
+Author has written 70 stories for Mega Man, Tokyo Mew Mew, Shaman King, Sailor Moon, Sonic the Hedgehog, Lord of the Rings, Harry Potter, Pokémon, Thor, Marvel, Avengers, Star Wars, RWBY, Twilight, Code Geass, Gundam Seed, and Game of Thrones.

 Random Stuff About Me:

 I'm a huge bookworm.
-Currently I'm enjoying (the kind of enjoyment that comes with a great deal of pain) Game of Thrones, Harry Potter, the Mortal Instruments, Percy Jackson and the Olympians, the Kane Chronicles, The Hunger Games and 1632, though I've also read Warrior Cats, The Lord of the Rings, the GONE series, The Twilight Saga (mostly for snark), and several lesser known series that half of you probably haven't heard of.
-I'm also a movie buff; anything from the Marvel Cinematic Universe will immediately get me on board; I am an utterly huge fangirl of Tom Hiddleston and Robert Downy Jr, Loki and Tony being my absolute favorite characters with Thor coming in a close second.
+Currently I'm enjoying Game of Thrones, Harry Potter, the Mortal Instruments, Percy Jackson and the Olympians, the Kane Chronicles, The Hunger Games and 1632.
+I've also read Warrior Cats, The Lord of the Rings, the GONE series, The Twilight Saga (mostly for snark), and several lesser known series that half of you probably haven't heard of (Magonia, the Jewel, Amity.
+Check it out).
+I'm also a movie buff; anything from the Marvel Cinematic Universe will immediately get me on board; I am an utterly huge fangirl of Tom Hiddleston and Robert Downy Jr, Loki and Tony being my absolute favorite characters with Natasha coming in a close second, Bruce and Clint tied for third.
 Also, Buffy the Vampire Slayer kicks ass.
 I saw the Mortal Instruments movie and I really hope they get enough money to at least make the City of Ashes and City of Glass movies.
 I'm a loner, I'm definitely socially awkward to a certain extent, I have some weird tastes, I mope sometimes, I hope to write some actual novels after I get out of high school, and I can't wait for high school to be OVER.

 I enjoy a variety of video games.
-I'm currently playing through Pokemon Red (yay for going retro!
-Plus, I like destroying things with the hacked crit scale), but other games include the Megaman series as a whole, Pokemon Mystery Dungeon, Bejeweled, Spectrobes and Beyond the Portals, Super Mario Bros, Assassin's Creed, Resident Evil, The Darkness and Prototype.
+I'm currently playing through Pokemon X for the hundredth time, but other games include the Megaman series as a whole, Pokemon Mystery Dungeon, Bejeweled, Spectrobes and Beyond the Portals, Super Mario Bros, Assassin's Creed, Resident Evil, The Darkness and Prototype.
 The stuff I enjoy can vary from sweet, fluffy and triumphant to dark, morbid and bleak.
 I admit I'm not a very deft hand at an X Box controller, but my 3DS is in my hands almost constantly these days.

 As you might have gathered, I'm an enthusiastic writer, but my attempts to write my own novels have fallen a bit short these days.
 It's not that I don't have any ideas - I do - but writing them down is tricky, and an exercise in frustration and patience.
 Anybody who says writing a book isn't that big a deal has clearly never tried to.